rourabpaul1986/wordwise_pipelined_barrett/README.md

-# Barrett Reduction Pipeline for Modular Arithmetic
+# Barrett Modular Multiplication

 ## Overview

-This repository contains a **pipelined hardware implementation of Barrett Reduction** for efficient modular arithmetic on FPGAs.
-Barrett reduction is commonly used in **modular multiplication and exponentiation**, and is a core arithmetic primitive in **lattice-based Post-Quantum Cryptography (PQC)** schemes such as Kyber and Dilithium.
+This repository contains a **pipelined hardware implementation of Barrett Modular Multiplication** for efficient modular arithmetic on FPGAs.
+Barrett Modular Multiplication is commonly used in **modular multiplication and exponentiation**, and is a core arithmetic primitive in **lattice-based Post-Quantum Cryptography (PQC)** schemes such as Kyber and Dilithium.

 The design focuses on **high throughput**, **deterministic latency**, and **hardware efficiency**, making it suitable for cryptographic accelerators and fault-analysis studies.